rmiguelac/unleashing-terraform/02.Terraform_Configuration/notes.md

 * TRACE, DEBUG, INFO, WARN or ERROR

 **QUESTION:** from the logs, I can see .terraformrc, what is this file??
+    * This file is responsible for changing the behaviour of the CLI as well as declare the TF Cloud and Enterprise credentials

 **TEST:** put TF_LOG to TRACE and run a simple plan to understand the Terraform flow

 Also, we can make use of the ```TF_LOG_PATH``` variable to store the log into a file somewhere

-**TEST:** try to run terraform in Jenkins with those environment variables, as well as cache them in the pipeline(?) to be available at each build
+**TEST:** try to run terraform in Jenkins with those environment variables, as well as cache the plan

 #### Terraform formatting and validation